Skip to content

 Trigger

-Execute Workflow Trigger: This workflow is designed to be called by other workflows, not triggered directly.
+Execute Workflow Trigger: This workflow is designed to be called by other workflows, not run independently.
 It expects the following input parameters:

 Nodes Used